nih-fmrif/NIMH_repro_2017_03/_episodes/25-container_technology.md

 ~~~
 {: .output}

-To summarize the commands above, first we used the package manager `apt` to install updates to our container's operating system.
+To summarize the commands above:

+First we used the package manager `apt` to install updates to our container's operating system.

 Then we used the `locale-gen` command generate a locale instructing software in the container to use the United States dialect of the English language encoded in the UTF-8 character set.
 (This is conceptually similar to selecting the language when you install a new operating system.)

 After that, we used the `apt` package manager to install an "important scientific analysis" progam (`cowsay`).

 Finally, we ran our important scientific program (`cowsay`) with some standard input and it produced some standard output.

 This silly example is useful for illustration.  `cowsay` accepts input and produces output.
 We will modify our `cowsay` usage below so that it accepts a file as input and produces another file as output.
 So if you have a program that you want to run in a container that accepts input and produces output, this example will show you how.